MicrosoftDocs/azure-docs/articles/communication-services/concepts/pricing.md

 **Cost calculations**

-- 1 Participant (Alice) called the phone number associated with Teams user Bob using Teams Calling plan x 25 minutes deducted from Bob's tenant Teams minute pool
+- One Participant (Alice) called the phone number associated with Teams user Bob using Teams Calling plan x 25 minutes deducted from Bob's tenant Teams minute pool
-- 1 participant (Bob) x 30 minutes x $0.004 per participant per minute = $0.12 [both video and audio are charged at the same rate]
+- One participant (Bob) x 30 minutes x $0.004 per participant per minute = $0.12 [both video and audio are charged at the same rate]
-- 1 participant (Charlie) x 25 minutes x $0.000 per participant per minute = $0.0*.
+- One participant (Charlie) x 25 minutes x $0.000 per participant per minute = $0.0*.

 *Charlie's participation is covered by her Teams license.